gugafer/cloudcerts/aws/aws_certified_developer_associate.md

 - FIFO queues
 - Visibility timeout (default 30 seconds, maximum 12 hours)
 - Two polling types:
-    - short-bolling (returns immediately even if no messages)
+    - short-polling (returns immediately even if no messages)
     - long-polling (waits until a message is in the queue or timeout period is reached)

 ### SNS